aptos-foundation/AIPs/aips/aip-63.md

     - Coin/Fungible Asset creator has the option to manually pair coin and fungible asset if neither is paired yet and all the conditions are met.
     - Create helper functions to convert between paired coin and fungible asset, with different visibilities.
     - To make the change compatible with existing dApps using move API in the current coin standard, this AIP proposes to change a couple of functions in coin module to convert coin and its paired fungible asset when needed to keep the same function signature.
+- Give users option to migrate their `CoinStore<CoinType>` to `PrimaryFungibleStore` of the corresponding FA at any time to experience dapps built upon FA standard only.
 - Lay out a comprehensive plan migrating from coin to fungible asset, with the following requirements:
     - Do not break any existing on-chain dapps.
     - Minimize the migration cost for both dapp devs and users, which means the migration process should be as minimally intrusive, more transparent as possible to them.
 Technically, this means the solution should be able to seamlessly handle situations in which a user has FA and Coin of the same asset type in the migration procedure.

 ### Out of Scope
-- Force people to migrate their `CoinStore` to `PrimaryFungibleStore`
+- Coerce user to migrate their `CoinStore` to `PrimaryFungibleStore`
+- Make `PrimaryFungibleStore` of APT FA default to replace `CoinStore<AptosCoin>` for new account.

 ## Motivation